1. Work gets sidelined

 6. March M-ads-ness

-And here's a reminder of why marketers love to join the madness: Over 17 million people watched the 2016 title game between North Carolina and Villanova.
+Here's a reminder of why marketers love to join the madness: An estimated 23 million TV viewers watched the 2017 title game between North Carolina and Gonzaga.

 7. Prize money for some players

-A new side tournament this year features four-man teams from NCAA Division 1 schools eliminated early from the main event.
-The "3X3U National Championship" also offers $100,000 in prize money.
+A lucrative side tournament introduced in 2018 features four-man teams from NCAA Division 1 schools eliminated early from the main event.

-Since the only eligible players will be seniors who have exhausted their eligibility in the NCAA, the prize money is legal for the participants to accept.
+The players will be seniors who have exhausted their eligibility in the NCAA, so the prize money is legal for the participants to accept.

 8. A financial goose egg for most